rosindex/rosindex/contribute.md

 For example, if you find a package without a good description or `README`, it's very easy to write up your own notes, and submit them as a <em>pull request</em> on GitHub or BitBucket.

+For packages which are hosted on systems that don't support pull requests, or packages which are no longer maintained, feel free to fork those packages on GitHub, add documentation, and get them indexed as forks (see above for contributing a fork).

+See [Resurrecting Packages](/contribute/resurrect) for documentation on how to bring a package back from the dead.

 ## Opting out of Indexing